acrypticcode/wired-compass-PD-controller-for-TI-RSLK/README.md

 # wired-compass-PD-controller-for-TI-RSLK
+Author: Curran Flanders and Niko Danas

+Completion Date: 04/18/2024

- Builds on wired-controller-for-TI-RSLK project with new direction finding and PD control features
+Description: Builds on wired-controller-for-TI-RSLK Github project by adding new direction finding and PD control features